sweeneyian/VersiLab_Plugin/README.md

 	unzip apache-maven-3.5.0-bin.zip

-Add the bin directory of the created directory apache-maven-3.5.0 to the PATH environment variable
+Add the `bin` directory of the created directory apache-maven-3.5.0 to the `PATH` environment variable

 ## OpenCV:

-download and install 'OpenCV'
+download and install `OpenCV`
 http://opencv.org/opencv-3-2.html